Ali-raza365/ReelsApp/client/README.md

 </div>

-Welcome to the Reelzzz App repository!
-This React Native application for the Reelzzz project.
+Welcome to the ReelVibe App repository!
+This React Native application for the ReelVibe project.
 Below, you'll find instructions on how to set up the development environment and configure necessary variables

 <br />